go-vela/community/proposals/2021/08-25_repo-structure.md

 The intention or goal of this proposal is to accomplish the following:

-* condense and simplify the repo structure
+* condense and simplify the "core" repo structure
-* improve consistency among the repos
+* improve consistency among the "core" repos
 * ease the burden necessary to contribute functionality to the product
 * reduce the level of overhead when attempting to publish new releases